mach3/js-timeline-enterframe/README.md

 	});
 	tl.start();

-You cant write also like this.
+You can write also like this.

 	var tl = new Timeline({ fps:60 }); // Arguments can be object
 	tl.bind( tl.EVENT_ENTER_FRAME, function(){ // This has the constant for "enterFrame"